-There is a misconception that when they start buzzing around a person, they are positioning themselves to attack.
-Not all bees sting, and many of them do not use this defense mechanism unless they are provoked.
-Nonetheless, there’s no harm in being more careful since bee punctures are painful, uncomfortable, and sometimes deadly.
+There is a misconception that when bees start buzzing around a person, they are positioning themselves to attack.
+Not all bees sting, and many of them do not use this defense mechanism unless you provoke them.

-Bee Sting Treatment:
+Bee Sting Treatment

-After cleaning, ice can be applied on the area or lavender oil can be dropped directly on the sting.
+After cleaning, apply ice to the area or drop lavender oil directly on the sting.
 Another remedy one can use is a homemade rub of beeswax, coconut oil, and honey.